What is Healthwatch?

 We will listen to your views, concerns and suggestions about services and use that information to help shape and improve them.

-We can provide information to help you make choices about the services you use.
+We can provide information to help you make choices about the services you use and get the answers you need.

 We can refer you to someone who will support you in making a complaint.